 Delene joined Watsi on December 31st, 2016.
-41 other people also joined Watsi on that day!
-Delene's most recent donation supported Philemon, a farmer from Kenya, to fix a bone fracture.
+One year ago, Delene joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Delene's most recent donation supported Marian, a seven-year-old student from Kenya, to fund clubfoot repair surgery.

-Delene has funded healthcare for 6 patients in 3 countries.
+Delene has funded healthcare for 21 patients in 5 countries.